Keema is one of my favorite foods. Soon to be one of yours.

 This is probably the ultimate one-pot comfort food of my childhood.
 It even beats mac and cheese, which is saying something because mac and cheese.

 Any given Saturday afternoon in the 1990s, you could find my dad making huge messes in the kitchen, staining the countertops and all the wooden spoons in the house with turmeric.
 Keema was one of the many things that graced the giant pressure cooker (he makes everything in a giant pressure cooker or a giant cast iron skillet... nothing else).
 I make mine a little differently than he does, but the basics remain the same.
-This easy, spiced ground lamb or beef is typically studded with peas and potatoes, and that's how I make it too (though if I'm doing a Whole30 I'll leave out the peas).
+This easy, spiced ground lamb or beef is typically studded with peas and potatoes, and that's how I make it most of the time.

 You can eat it straight up or with rice, put an egg on it for a breakfast hash, stuff it into naan or make those samosas we were just talking about.
 I sometimes make a spicy honey with toasted cumin and chili powder and mint-coriander chutney and serve it as if it was a deconstructed samosa.
 Just depends on the day.